Choraut: Geography

 Rato and Yamuni rivers flow in the west part of Choraut.
 The rivers flood each year.
-Choraut is one of the biggest areas of Janakpur Road.
-In Choraut block one of the best villages is well known on the basis of political views as well as tourist place.
+Choraut lies on the path of Janakpur Road.
+In the north side of the town, there are Araila Chaur and Basuki Bihari village of the Madhwapur block.
+Similarly in the east side, Saharghat is an important trade centre.
 In Yadupatti one village situated in the north corner named as Maneshwar nath mandir.
 Barma village which comes under choraut Pachimi is most developed in the block.

 Festival

-Durga puja, Diwali, Chhat puja, Indra puja and Gau pooja are the main festivals of Choraut village.
+Durga puja, Diwali, Chhat puja, Indra puja and Gau pooja, Dhash Poornima are the main festivals of Choraut village.
 Hindus and Muslims all participate in these festivals.